botworld-wiki/beatburger.github.io/_bots/thump.md

 ---

-### Suggested AI Build
-- **AACAB:**
+### 'Tank Build' by Wolfhaize(Recommended)
+- **BBCBB:** Prioritises the options that increase Thump's survivability a lot more.

+### 'Attack Build' by Wolfhaize
+- **AACAA:** Thump does more damage and is more aggresiive, casting his ult a lot quicker and over a larger area.

 ## Comments

-### Evaluation by Soft
+### Evaluation by Wolfhaize
-The bot that stole your lunch money, Thump is the best harasser in the game.
-He sticks to your squishy bots like crazy, and throws a long-lasting stun tantrum when you try to push him off.
-Handsdown the best CC bot there is, with respectable damage for a tank as well.
-Tier B+.

-### Tips
-- He protects he attacks
+With a ton of hp, speed, stun, and a leap that closes distance, Thump comes out as one of the most offensive tanks in the game.
+With an aoe stun, he will give any type of bots a hard time, while still being able to shrug off any of the shots fired at him.
+A solid tank option, and a good pick for recruits.